AplaProject/apla-docs-en/introduction/templates2.rst

 * *Page* - page to redirect to;
 * *Params* - parameters, passed to the page in the *var:value* format, separated by commas.
 * *Icon* - icon;
-* *Vde* - parameter that determines the transition to a virtual ecosystem..
+* *Vde* -  is a parameter that defines the transition to a virtual ecosystem.
+If Vde: true, then the link redirects to VDE; if Vde: false, then the link redirects to the blockchain; if the parameter was not specified, then it is defined based on where the menu was loaded.

 .. code:: js